kobkrit/reds-thai/Readme.md

   This project have two updates from reds.
   1. It supports Thai language.
 We uses Thai word segmentation from wordcut library (https://github.com/veer66/wordcut).
   2. It includes prefix search. originally, the reds does not index the prefix of words.
 The articles that have word `tomato` can not be found by search query `tom`.
 Users need to input the full query `tomato` to found them.
+With this library, keyword `tom` is indexed for `tomato`.

 ## Installation